kuzzleio/documentation/src/api/1/controller-security/get-credential-fields/index.md

 {{{since "1.0.0"}}}

-Retrieve the list of accepted field names by the specified authenticaiton strategy.
+Retrieves the list of accepted field names by the specified authenticaiton strategy.

 ---